23 Mar Is Botulinum toxin Deadly? 5 Things You Need to Know About Botulinum toxin Safety

 Although unlikely, let us assume, for the sake of the argument, that Botulinum toxin somehow entered the bloodstream.
 Logically, for Botulinum toxin to cause a complication like cardiorespiratory failure and death; a lethal dose must be given.
 Afterall, it is the dose that makes an elixir a poison.

-So far, I was not able to locate any studies on the lethal dose for Botox related to cosmetic procedures.
+So far, I was not able to locate any studies on the lethal dose for Botulinum toxin related to cosmetic procedures.
 Whatever information that can be inferred for toxic or lethal doses are extrapolated from animal studies or in human studies unrelated to aesthetic treatments.
 One study points to a toxic dose of 39U/kg body weight5.

 Based on current data, Botulinum toxin, when properly administered by a qualified doctor who respects handling protocols, is very safe for aesthetic dermatological treatments.